mnapoli/serverless-pdf-generator/README.md

-PDF generator, built as a serverless application.
+PDF generator built as a serverless application.

 Runs on AWS Lambda, built with Serverless and [Lift](https://github.com/getlift/lift).